Rainbow shark: Tank requirements

 An adult rainbow shark thrives in a minimum of 55 gallons of water, with an aquarium length of 48 inches, at the neutral pH range (6 to 8 pH), with temperatures between 24 and 27 C, and water hardness maintained at 5 to 11 dH.
 They must have this much space, as they frequently swim around quickly and will terrorize other fish in any tank under this size.

 Compatibility

 Rainbow sharks are compatible with barbs and rainbowfish, which are upper- and middle-tank dwellers.
 They can also live with danios, loaches, plecos, rasboras, and gouramis.
 They can be housed with some species of larger freshwater shrimp although any fry or eggs might get eaten by the shark.
 They are not compatible with smaller, more timid fish in the tank, as the sharks may terrorize them by chasing them from their territory.

 Diet

-Rainbow sharks are picky herbivorous and omnivorous eaters but are primarily consumers of algae in the form of flakes.
-They also eat live foods, such as insect larvae, tubifex worms, periphyton, crustaceans, phytoplankton, zooplankton and aquatic insects.
-Diet also include lettuce and spinach.
+Rainbow sharks are omnivores that in captivity primarily consume algae in the form of flakes, but also live foods such as insect larvae, tubifex worms, periphyton, crustaceans, phytoplankton, zooplankton and aquatic insects, and lettuce and spinach.
 They will also eat frozen bloodworms and brine shrimp.